Ananyamishra08/Amazon_clone/README.md

 # Amazon_clone
-Tryiing to create a clone of Amazon "https://www.amazon.com/ref=nav_logo"
+Created a clone of Amazon "https://www.amazon.com/ref=nav_logo" Using html,css and javascript